Do you struggle with writing friendly reminder emails?

 #11: Professional email reminder

-In most cases, a professional tone is a must when writing a reminder email at work.
+In most cases, a professional tone is a must when writing a reminder email at work, unless you’re writing to your work bestie.

-Of course, a reminder email to your work bestie certainly won’t follow the same rules.
-So, it might be smart to take a few minutes and adjust your style and approach to the specific situation when writing a professional email reminder.
+So, be sure to take a few minutes to adjust your style and approach to the specific situation when writing a professional email reminder.

 In short, when in doubt, go professional.